danielberrones/Sub-Explorer/README.md

 # SubredditSearcher
 A tool to search Reddit.
-The user enters a subreddit and the 75 newest submission titles are displayed in new window.
+The user enters a SubReddit.

 ![](https://media.giphy.com/media/XbCqu8uSVSdngqhJVC/giphy.gif)